rpotesmangra11/cypress-automation-udemy/README.md

 ## Introduction

-This repo is all of my course work from the udemy course.
+This repo is all of my coursework from the udemy course containing:
+Lectures: 95
+Videos: 14.5 total hours

 ## Course completion certificate can be found here: